Band Pricing

 After all, it’s only natural to perceive something as being more valuable the more people that want it!

-If we’re pricing our home at £1,750,000, does this mean that we’re looking to sell for that price?
+Does pricing at a price point mean that we are looking to sell for that price?

 No, that is certainly not the purpose of band pricing.
 The pricing strategy is not about selling our home for less than its true market value.